 Ms. Low also assists in the creation and supervision of the International Law Guides, a web-accessible compliance tool designed to provide corporate subscribers and their employees with detailed information on local anti-corruption laws around the globe.

 Ms. Low is a member of the Board of Directors of Transparency International - USA, and the Secretary of State’s Advisory Committee on International Law.
-She is a former Chair of the ABA Section of International Law, and former Vice President and member of the Executive Committee of the American Society of International Law.
+She is President of the American Society of International Law and a former Chair of the ABA Section of International Law.
 She was the 2003 recipient of the William Ray Vallance Award presented by the Inter-American Bar Foundation, presented to an individual who has made a significant contribution toward improving the law and jurisprudence of the Western Hemisphere.

 Ms. Low graduated from the University of California at Los Angeles School of Law, where she was Editor-in-Chief of the UCLA Law Review.
 She was an Adjunct Professor at American University, Washington College of Law in 1993 and at the University of Colorado School of Law in 1987 and 1989.

-- Listed in Best Lawyers in America 2012-2014, International Arbitration: Governmental and International Trade and Finance Law
+- The Best Lawyers in America, International Arbitration: Governmental and International Trade and Finance Law, 2010-2017

 - Served as arbitrator appointed by the United States in The Canadian Cattlemen for Fair Trade (CCFT) v.
 The United States of America, a multi-million dollar, multiple-claim UNCITRAL arbitration arising under the NAFTA.
 In addition to Ms. Low, James L. Bacchus and Prof. Dr. Karl-Heinz Böckstiegel served on the Tribunal.